PSG have potential to win Champions League, says Blanc

 March 11 Everton closed to within five points of the top-four with a convincing defeat of a lacklustre West Bromwich Albion at Goodison Park on Saturday.

-PARIS Paris St Germain, who have splashed out over 300 million euros ($401.56 million) in the transfer market since being taken over by Qatar investors in 2011, now have the potential to win the Champions League, according to coach Laurent Blanc.
+PARIS Paris St Germain, who have splashed out over 300 million euros on the transfer market since being taken over by Qatar investors in 2011, now have the potential to win the Champions League, according to coach Laurent Blanc.

 Last season, PSG clinched their first French league title since 1994 and reached the quarter-finals in Europe's premium club competition.